LLNL/blt/docs/tutorial/external_dependencies.rst

 This is especially helpful for external libraries that are not built with CMake and don't provide CMake-friendly imported targets.
-Our ultimate goal is to use ``blt_register_library()`` to import all external dependencies as first-class imported CMake targets to take full advanced of CMake's dependency lattice.
+Our ultimate goal is to use ``blt_register_library()`` to import all external dependencies as first-class imported CMake targets to take full advantage of CMake's dependency lattice.

+This first-class importing functionality is provided by ``blt_import_library()``, but ``blt_register_library()`` is still available for compatibility.
+It is generally usable as a drop-in replacement, though it does not currently support the FORTRAN_MODULES option.
+Because CMake targets are only accessible from within the directory they were defined (including subdirectories), the ``include()`` command should be preferred to the ``add_subdirectory()`` command for adding CMake files that create imported library targets needed in other directories.

-MPI, CUDA, and OpenMP are all registered via ``blt_register_library()``.
+MPI, CUDA, and OpenMP are all registered via ``blt_import_library()``.
 You can see how in ``blt/thirdparty_builtin/CMakelists.txt``.

 BLT also supports using ``blt_register_library()`` to provide additional options for existing CMake targets.